 And about to touch down at the end of an amazing flight!

-We then thanked Harmand profusely for the breathtaking experience, definitely a high light of the trip!
+We thanked Harmand profusely for the breathtaking experience, definitely a highlight of the trip and of all my travels!

-He then drove us back to Sossuvlei Lodge where we said farewell.
+He then drove us back to Sossusvlei Lodge where we said farewell.

 It was close to 6pm so we chilled out at the Lodge bar and enjoyed a drink before dinner.